 Dosage Form: injection, solution

-It is recommended that FLUOROURACIL be given only by or under the supervision of a qualified physician who is experienced in cancer chemotherapy and who is well versed in the use of potent antimetabolites.
+It is recommended that Fluorouracil Injection, USP be given only by or under the supervision of a qualified physician who is experienced in cancer chemotherapy and who is well versed in the use of potent antimetabolites.
 Because of the possibility of severe toxic reactions, it is recommended that patients be hospitalized at least during the initial course of therapy.

 Fluorouracil Injection Description